jpvasquez-econ/RUV/1-Data-Codes/ReadMe.md

-﻿Summary and codes to run
+Summary and codes to run
 ===========================================================================================

 *1-Data-Codes/1-WIOD_VA_shares_io_shares_distances.Rmd*

  - **Goal:**
 1) Calculate bilateral trade flows between countries for all sectors.
-2) Calculate the share of value-added for each sector on each country
+2) Calculate the share of value-added for each sector in each country
 3) Calculate the input-output matrix shares for each country.
 4) Calculate the distances between all regions.
-5) Calculate the distance elasticity and own-dummy coefficients for trade flows in services and agriculture.
+5) Calculate the distance elasticity and own dummy coefficients for trade flows in services and agriculture.
  - **Source:** `1-Data-Codes/0-Raw_Data`
  - **Outputs:** `1-Data-Codes/1-Intermediate_Processed_Data` and `1-Data-Codes/2-Final_Data`